test-kitchen/test-kitchen/docs/content/docs/drivers/vra.md

 Number of times to retry the "waiting for server to be ready" check.
 In some cases, this will error out immediately due to DNS propagation issues, etc. Setting this to a number greater than 0 will retry the `wait_until_ready` method with a growing sleep in between each attempt.
 Defaults to 1.
 Set to 0 to disable any retrying of the `wait_until_ready` method.

-#### subtenant_id

-the Business Group ID to list as the owner.
-This is required if the catalog item is a shared/global item; we are unable to determine the subtenant_id from the catalog, and vRA requires it to be set on every request.

-#### subtenant_name

-the Business Group Name as the owner.
-This can be passed instead of subtenant_id and would act as a more friendly name. subtenant_id would be internally retrieved based on the provided subtenant_name.
-In case both subtenant_id and subtenant_name are passed, subtenant_name would take the precendence and would try to retrieve subtenant_id based on subtenant_name passed.

 #### private_key_path

 path to the SSH private key to use when logging in.
 Defaults to '~/.ssh/id_rsa' or '~/.ssh/id_dsa', preferring the RSA key.
 Only applies to instances where SSH transport is used; i.e., does not apply to Windows hosts with the WinRM transport configured.